isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_CGROUP_SOCKOPT.md

 `BPF_CGROUP_GETSOCKOPT` is triggered *after* the kernel handing of sockopt.
 The BPF hook can observe [`optval`](#optval), [`optlen`](#optlen) and [`retval`](#retval) if it's interested in whatever kernel has returned.
 BPF hook can override the values above, adjust  [`optlen`](#optlen) and reset [`retval`](#retval) to 0.
 If [`optlen`](#optlen) has been increased above initial [`getsockopt`](https://linux.die.net/man/2/getsockopt) value (i.e. userspace buffer is too small), `EFAULT` is returned.

-This hook has access to the cgroup and socket local storage.
+This hook has access to the cGroup and socket local storage.

 !!! note
     The only acceptable value to set to [`retval`](#retval) is 0 and the original value that the kernel returned.
 Any other value will trigger `EFAULT`.